Scripture Meditation for Beginners: How to Let One Verse Change Your Whole Day

 5. 5.Frequently Asked Questions

-This isn’t the emptying-your-mind kind of meditation.
-Christian meditation is the opposite: it’s filling your mind with God’s truth and turning it over until it changes the way you see everything.
+And if the word “meditation” makes you nervous—this isn’t the emptying-your-mind kind.
+Christian meditation is the opposite: it’s filling your mind with God’s truth and turning it over slowly, like a stone in your hand, until it changes the way you see everything.

 What Is Scripture Meditation?